Wilfred/wilfred.github.com/_posts/2015-08-29-an-optimising-bf-compiler.markdown

 }
 {% endhighlight %}

-Writing an effective optimising compiler for a conventional language is a large scale project that takes years.
-By limiting ourselves to a very small language, we can explore the entire compiler development process.
+Writing an optimising compiler can seem like a daunting project.
+Building a compiler can take years.
+By limiting ourselves to BF, we've been able to explore many of the interesting problems in compiler engineering:

+* Halting problem (speculative execution)
+* Compilation performance (speculative execution is expensive)
+* The limits of static analysis (cell bounds analysis)
+* Ordering of optimisation passes
+* Designing a good intermediate representation (bfc uses its own IR and lowers to LLVM IR)
+* Writing effective tests

+Not bad for a side project!

+*Want to find out more? bfc is [available on GitHub](https://github.com/Wilfred/bfc), and you can also view the [benchmarks used for the graphs](https://github.com/Wilfred/bf_bench).*

 <script src="/bower_components/jquery/dist/jquery.min.js"></script>
 <script src="/bower_components/highcharts/highcharts.js"></script>